Crossmint/sheets-no-code-minter/README.md

 ## Common Issues

 *No emails to process*
-- Ensure emails are in column A starting from row 29
+- Ensure emails are in column A and start from row 29
 - Check that cells aren't empty or contain only spaces

 *Failed to mint NFT*